georgi-nikolov733/final-project-v1/README.md

 ## Step 4

 Building a docker image and uploading it to [DockerHub](https://hub.docker.com/).
-This is done by using the official Github Action published by [Docker](https://github.com/marketplace/actions/build-and-push-docker-images).
+This is done by using the official Github Action [Build and push Docker images](https://github.com/marketplace/actions/build-and-push-docker-images) published by Docker.